smart-on-fhir/cumulus-library/docs/writing-sql.md

 null values, since these are indistinguishable from the nulls created when cubing outputs.
 Instead,
 [coalesce](https://trino.io/docs/current/functions/conditional.html#coalesce)
 fields to some static value, like 'None', if required.
+Note that we use the string `cumulus__none` as a way to say 'this is a null value distinct from a powerset null', and the dashboard will handle this gracefully during rendering.

 # Performance